valkey-io/valkey-doc/topics/acl.md

 ---

 The Valkey ACL, short for Access Control List, is a feature that allows certain connections to be limited in terms of the commands that can be executed and the keys that can be accessed.
-The way it works is that, after connecting, a client is required to provide a username and a valid password to authenticate.
+The way it works is that, after connecting, a client is required to either provide a username and a valid password, or a valid TLS certificate to authenticate.
 If authentication succeeded, the connection is associated with a given user and the limits the user has.
 Valkey can be configured so that new connections are already authenticated with a "default" user (this is the default configuration).
 Configuring the default user has, as a side effect, the ability to provide only a specific subset of functionalities to connections that are not explicitly authenticated.